 TaskFlow is proposed to be the foundation library for Convection (Cloud based Workflow-as-a-Service capabilities for OpenStack).
 An update on the progress for TaskFlow (features and capabilities ready to be consumed by OpenStack projects) and a proposed path for possible integration into Oslo and development of Convection will be presented.

 Joshua Harlow is one of the technical leads on the OpenStack team who has helped OpenStack gain initial and continued traction inside Yahoo!.
 He was a member of the initial CTO subteam investigating IAAS solutions where OpenStack was chosen and has been pushing OpenStack from the start of its usage at Yahoo!.
-Joshua has helped lead or start anvil (along with other folks) which is a tool to build the OpenStack components into a useable package format (among other things).
-He is the second top...
+Joshua has helped lead or start anvil (along with other folks) which is a tool to build the OpenStack components into a useable package...
 Read More →